Data Engineering

 • Reporting: Power BI

-• Orchestration: Databricks Jobs (daily + periodic schedules)
+• Orchestration: Databricks Jobs (daily and periodic schedules)